Metro de Medellín

 Some interesting things of note on the tour:

-- Narcos is shit and most of the things were made-up
+- Narcos is shit and most of the things were made-up, according to our guide

 - Metro system was not built with drug money – Medellín is an industrious city in a resource-rich province